winnipegpolicecauseharm/wpch-ghost-theme/README.md

 Closing the PR will destroy the Heroku application.

 Future improvement: forking the actual deployed site instead of a sandbox base so theme changes can be inspected with more-representative content.

+## Visual diffs with Percy

+Also for ease of review, after a preview deployment has been created, the `.github/percy-snapshots.js` script runs against it to generate visual diffs of a few routes, using [Percy](https://percy.io).